Technology has changed every aspect of the real estate experience and AI is the next frontier.

 - Changing Home Facts: Whether a person is currently selling a home, planning to or is happily in their nest, people want accuracy in their home facts.
 Machine learning in real estate can now enable a virtual agent to help address concerns like “My square footage should be 2,500 – not 1,800” or “My home is inaccurately listed as a pre-foreclosure.”
 The Zillow Zestimate, for instance, also raises a lot of concerns for home sellers as buyers increasingly use it as a reference point when making an offer.
 An AI Agent can be the first line of defense when questions arise like “How is this calculated?” or “My Zestimate is inaccurate.
 How can I update it?”

 - Updating Preferences: Homebuyers will often change their criteria as their search matures.
-If a person reaches out to customer service to modify their search parameters with questions like “I want to add 32082 to my search area” or “I actually want to see only pool homes” an AI Agent that leverages machine learning for real estate can make the changes to the buyer’s profile on the back-end, without burdening human agents with mundane tasks like these.
+Say a person reaches out to customer service to modify their search parameters with questions like “I want to add 32082 to my search area” or “I actually want to see only pool homes.”
+An AI Agent that leverages machine learning for real estate can make the changes to the buyer’s profile on the back-end, without burdening human agents with mundane tasks like these.

 - Account Management: An AI Agent can automatically troubleshoot common issues like resetting passwords, deferring costly customer service tickets away from human customer service agents.
-If a home seller, for instance, sends an email that they can’t see the changes to the online listing that they requested, the virtual agent could provide the steps to clear their cookies.
+For example, if a seller reaches out saying they can’t see their requested changes to the online listing, the virtual agent can provide the steps to clear their cookies.

 AI in Real Estate: Streamlining Support to Empower Agents to Generate More Leads and Close More Deals

 A powerful customer segment that online real estate companies can’t ignore is the agent/broker community.
-There’s a mutually-beneficial relationship: agents can glean new leads and market their listings on these sites, while these platforms benefit from accurate data, advertising revenue and providing an added benefit to the buyer/seller public through agent finder tools.
+There’s a mutually-beneficial relationship.
+Agents can glean new leads and market their listings on these sites.
+These platforms benefit from accurate data, advertising revenue and providing an added benefit to the public through agent finder tools.

 Online real estate platforms can leverage AI to immediately resolve issues that arise related to advertising, listings, account management and other issues.
 Here are a few examples:

 - Advertising / Paid Marketing: Whether an agent is interested or is currently advertising on a platform, an AI-powered Customer Service Agent can get back to agents immediately for questions related to benefits/costs or even facilitate the start or stop of a campaign.
-A virtual agent can also automatically provide insights and results based on current campaigns and provide recommendations on how it could be improved through better targeting or adjusting other parameters.
+A virtual agent can also automatically provide insights based on current campaign.
+Or provide recommendations on how campaigns can be improved through better targeting or adjusting other parameters.

 - Listing Information: If a listing has any inaccuracies, the agent is going to work to get it updated as quickly as possible.
 If an agent runs into an issue making changes, they would look for a company to respond immediately.
-An AI Agent can help troubleshoot issues or even be given the authority to make the edits to a listing itself on behalf of the agent.
+An AI Agent can troubleshoot issues or even make edits to a listing itself on behalf of the agent.